 When he told us what he had learned at the dinner table, we both laughed it off.
 However, later that evening, I got on the computer to do a little digging of my own.
 Imagine my surprise to learn that everything my son had told us was right.

 Conversation with My Wife

 I thought I was a little mortified over what I had discovered, but my wife's reaction was pure panic.
 At first, she thought I was playing a joke on her.
 Then, when I started showing her all the medical sites and case studies from universities I had found, she wanted to do whatever she needed to do to stop snoring.

 We were both wondering if this was why we were always so tired.
 We often said we were getting old because our bedtime was earlier and earlier, yet it never seemed to be enough sleep.
 We would have to finish off a pot of coffee just to wake up enough to get out the door in the morning.
 If there was a solution, we were eager to find it.

 Okay, I've never been one to go to the doctor, so making an appointment with one to find out what I needed to do to stop snoring was a pretty big deal.
 If I'm being completely honest, I rescheduled twice.

-Lastly, he said I should try an anti-snoring oral device.
+Lastly, he said I should test anti snoring devices (referred to as a mouthpiece or mouth guard).
 Now, this actually piqued my interest because when I was doing a little research online, I kept stumbling across mouthpieces for snoring.
 I had just dismissed the idea, assuming it was a gimmick.
 Now that the doctor brought it up, I was definitely intrigued.

 The doctor explained to me that when I fall asleep all the muscles in my body relax, including those in my face, mouth, and throat.
 The tongue collapses toward the throat, which allows the soft palate and uvula to vibrate against soft throat tissues.
 The vibration was causing my snoring.